 It is important to get enough dietary protein.
 You need to eat protein every day, because your body doesn't store it the way it stores fats or carbohydrates.
 How much you need depends on your age, sex, health, and level of physical activity.
 Most Americans eat enough protein in their diet.

-- All About the Protein Foods Group (Department of Agriculture)
+- Vary Your Protein Routine (Department of Agriculture)